jmcook1186/RemoteIceSurfaceAnalyser/README.md

 ## Setup

 ### Hardware
 The computational requirements of this script vary depending upon which functions are toggled on/off.
 The script is generally suitable for running on a powerful laptop/desktop as we have been tried to keep as much out of memory as possible, only loading arrays into memory when realy necessary.
-However, the invert_snicar() function is demanding and can take up to a day to run on my 8 core i7-700 32GB RAM laptop.
+However, the invert_snicar() function is demanding and can take up to a day to run on my 8 core i7-7700 32GB RAM laptop.
 If using the invert_snicar() function an HPC resource is recommended.
-I have been running the full pipeline on a 64 core Azure Linux Data Science Machine, in which case one tile takes about 1 hour to process.
+I have been running the full pipeline on a 64 core Azure Linux Data Science Machine, in which case one tile takes 53 mins to process.

 ### Environment
 The environment can be set up manually using the following commands:

-    conda create -n IceSurfClassifier -c conda-forge python ipython xarray scikit-learn georaster gdal matplotlib conda activate azure
+    conda create -n IceSurfClassifier -c conda-forge python ipython xarray scikit-learn gdal georaster gdal seaborn rasterio matplotlib conda activate azure
-    pip install azure-storage-blob
+    pip install azure-storage-blob sklearn-xarray sentinelsat

 or alternatively the environment can be built from environment.yaml using: